 SLO Voice for Measure to Repeal Rental Housing Inspection Ordinance

-My name is Dan Carpenter, Vice Mayor in the City of San Luis Obispo.
-I'm serving the final few months of my second term in office.
+My name is Dan Carpenter, former Vice Mayor for the City of San Luis Obispo.
+I just finished serving the final few months of my second term in office.
 During my tenure I've witnessed my colleagues support of onerous regulations that continue to erode personal rights.
 In 2015, this City Council on a 3-2 vote adopted the City's Rental Housing Inspection Ordinance.
 One year later the same three council members reaffirmed their commitment to impose this invasive and discriminatory ordinance on renters in our community.

 I've opposed it both times recognizing the violation of Fourth Amendment rights by authorizing intrusive interior administrative inspections without cause.
 The inside of everyone's home is the last sanctuary of privacy left and we must protect it at all costs.
 This ordinance discriminates against renters, a selected class of people identified through their current housing status.
 Additionally, the cost of registration and inspections are typically passed on to tenants increasing the un-affordability of housing in our community.
 This ordinance must be repealed and I encourage you to join our effort.